 Become a Volunteer

-Summer Games is our largest statewide competition, with over 2,000 athletes competing in athletics, basketball, equestrian, golf, gymnastics, softball, swimming, and tennis.
-The competition is made possible by the support of more than 1,000 enthusiastic volunteers, who cheer on and provide vital assistance to the athletes throughout the competition.
+Fall Festival is around the corner!
+This competition is made possible by the support of enthusiastic volunteers like you, who cheer on and provide vital assistance to the athletes throughout the competition!

-If you would like to join us as a Class B event volunteer for Summer Games, please click here to fill out our Volunteer Application.
+If you would like to join us as a Class B event volunteer, please click here to fill out our Volunteer Application.

 Once you complete the volunteer application, continue onto the Online Portal and select the volunteer job(s) of your choice!